ibm-cloud-docs/schematics/data-security.md

    {: note}
 2. Bring your own key (BYOK) by integrating with Key Protect.
 3. Keep your own key (KYOK) by integrating with {{site.data.keyword.hscrypto}} (HPCS).

+##
+{: #kms-lifecyle}

+Key Rotate
+Key Protect offers manual and automatic key rotation and key rotation is supported by Cloud Databases deployments.
+When you rotate a key, schematics resources registered with that key will be encrypted with  new key version.
+You are still able to access the UI and some metadata like workspace details until the rotation completes.
+The events are sent to Activity Tracker.
+Key Deletion/Disable
+Key Deletion is a destructive action.
+When the key is deleted, your data is unrecoverable.
+Deleting a key that is in use on your schematics resources will set your schematics resources(i.e workspace,acions) in the inactive state.
+You can still be able to access UI and some metadata like workspace details but you are not able  access any data that is contained within them..
+Key deletion/destroy events are sent to the LogDNA Activity Tracker
+Key Enable/Restore
+Enable a key that is in use on your schematics resources will set your schematics resources(i.e workspace,acions) in the accessible state.
+You can use your schematics resources for deployment once you enable/restore the key.
+Key enable/restore events are sent to the LogDNA Activity Tracker